deriv-com/flutter-chart/docs/how_chart_lib_works.md

 In `onLongPressEnd`, `onCrosshairDisappeare` Called when canlde or point is dismissed and auto-panning starts again and [crosshairTick] will clear.

+# Theme
+Chart has its own default dark and light themes that switch depending on Theme.of(context).brightness value.
+If user supply his/her own theme, he/she would have to handle switching him/herself.

+`chart_theme` is the interface, `chart_default_theme` is a default implementation of the `chart_theme` which is instantiated and used inside the `Chart` widget if no theme is passed from the app to the `Chart` widget.

+`painting_styles` are some style classes which is used to specify how certain components of the chart should be styled. like `barrier_style` contains style parameters of barriers.

 # Update chart data
 when the list of data changes(by scrolling, zooming, or receiving new data) we need to update the chart.
 There is 3 steps that the chart requires to do when these variables change in order to update its components(including mainSeries, indicators, Barrier, markers, ... ).